jjfrancois/francoislab/index.md

 # François Lab Website

-We will be opening in Fall 2026!
+We will be opening in Fall 2026 at Boise State University!

 {% include section.html %}